kaloyanski/kaloyanski/README.md

 - 👋 Hi, I’m Kalo, github.com/kaloyanski is out of date
-- 🌱 Projects have been transfered to github.com/kaloyansen
+- 🌱 Repositories have been transfered to github.com/kaloyansen
 - 📫 Reach me at kaloyansen at gmail dot com

 <!---